 - information relating to how you conduct your account and our dealings on it.

-If you make a joint application for a mortgage, we collect this type of information about the other applicant.
+If you have a joint OneBill account, we collect this type of information about all parties to the account.

 If you authorise a third party to act on your behalf, for example setting up a Power of Attorney for your account, we record the individual's name, date of birth, address, telephone number, email address, solvency status for Powers of Attorney, and bank details if the third party makes payments by direct debit for your account.